-=> each of the addressee's teammates is tall or positioned high (see Schlenker and Chemla, to appear, for related examples, from which the pictures are taken)
+=> each of the addressee's teammates is tall or positioned high (see Schlenker and Chemla, to appear, for related examples)

-A positional presupposition is also triggered by the gesture UNSCREW-ceiling, as in (29).
+A positional presupposition is also triggered by the gesture UNSCREW-ceiling, as in (32).

-(29) a.
-This light bulb, are you going to UNSCREW-ceiling\\\\\\=> this light bulb is on the ceiling this lightbulb, don't hurt yourself.

-c.
-None of the light bulbs in this room will I ever UNSCREW-ceiling\=>? each of the light bulbs in this room is on the ceiling
+(32) a.
+This light bulb, are you going to UNSCREW-ceiling=> this light bulb is on the ceiling c.
+None of the light bulbs in this room will I ever UNSCREW-ceiling =>? each of the light bulbs in this room is on the ceiling